 Two important takeaways from this study: first, curcumin worked as well as the prescription drug fluoxetine in terms of the measurable changes in the HAMD-17 score from baseline to six weeks of treatment; second, curcumin can be an effective and safe treatment for patients with MDD without the terrible side effects of suicidal thoughts or other psychological disorders.

-In a placebo-controlled study, high-absorption curcumin enhanced with turmeric essential oil showed antidepressant effects in people with major depressive disorder 4 to 8 weeks after treatment.30 Related research investigated the reasons why this occurred.
-It seems that curcumin influences biomarkers associated with depression and reduces their effects.31
+In a placebo-controlled study, high-absorption curcumin enhanced with turmeric essential oil showed antidepressant effects in people with major depressive disorder as early as 4 to 8 weeks after treatment.30 Additionally, people with atypical depression, a form that often does not respond well to antidepressant drugs, respond exceptionally well to curcumin.
+Research shows that curcumin influences biomarkers associated with depression and reduces their effects.31

 Gastrointestinal Inflammation (IBD and IBS)